-Disgraced former Presidential guard Mike Banning finds himself trapped inside the White House in the wake of a terrorist attack; using his inside knowledge, Banning works with national security to rescue the President from his kidnappers.
+Disgraced Secret Service agent (and former presidential guard) Mike Banning finds himself trapped inside the White House in the wake of a terrorist attack; using his inside knowledge, Banning works with national security to rescue the President from his kidnappers.

 Capitol Policeman John Cale has just been denied his dream job with the Secret Service of protecting President James Sawyer.
 Not wanting to let down his little girl with the news, he takes her on a tour of the White House, when the complex is overtaken by a heavily armed paramilitary group.
 Now, with the nation's government falling into chaos and time running out, it's up to Cale to save the president, his daughter, and the country.
 Written by

 See more »

 79 of 150 people found this review helpful.